PeppeL-G/bagawork/docs/code-files/src/routes/(other)/tutorials/05-changing-page/+page.md

 An app who's GUI always look the same is usually not that fun.
 Therefore, most Bagawork apps consists of multiple different pages, and when we want to show change the GUI shown to the user in the app, we simply take the user to another page in the app, and show the GUI of that page instead.
 Simple as that!

 ## Going to another page
 To take the user to another page in the app, the user usually needs to interact with the GUI on the page somehow.
 The simplest example of this is by clicking on a button.
-For that purpose, Bagawork has the :docs[Button] component.
+For that purpose, Bagawork has the :docs[button] component.

 When using the :docs[button] component, you pass it the text that should be in the button as its main content.